kscraja/kscraja.github.io/_posts/in_my_life/2012-08-09-whats-in-the-name.markdown

 ---
 layout: post
-title: “What’s in the name?”
+title: What’s in the name?
 date: 2012-08-09
 categories: life
 ---